Breast Lift (Mastopexy)

 What Causes Saggy Breasts?

 During the course of a woman’s life, the breasts change in appearance and oftentimes sag.
-Don’t worry, this is NOT an uncommon condition.
+Don’t worry, this a common condition.
 In fact, the clinical term for female breasts that sag is called ‘breast ptosis.’
-There are many causes of breast ptosis including pregnancy, cigarette smoking, high body mass, gravity and the natural aging process.
+There are many causes of breast ptosis including pregnancy, cigarette smoking, high body mass, genetics, gravity and the natural aging process.
 There are also different degrees of ptosis as shown in the illustration below.
-Fortunately, breast ptosis can easily be treated with breast lift surgery.
+Fortunately, breast ptosis can be treated with breast lift surgery.

 In addition to a breast lift, many women also consider having other procedures performed at the same time to enhance the overall result.
 For example, a “mommy makeover” is a combination of different surgical procedures reserved for women who have been pregnant and want to look like they did before the pregnancy.
 This may include a tummy tuck, liposuction surgery and breast enlargement or breast reduction.
 There is also a cost savings of having multiple procedures done at the same time.